uniibu/sentry-module/README.md

 ```

 ### Nuxt compatibility
-Versions of NuxtJS between v1.0.0 and v1.2.1 are **not** supported by this package.
+Versions of NuxtJS before v2.4.0 are **not** supported by this package.

 ## Usage